Richard Gwyn (Canadian writer)

-Richard John Philip Jermy Gwyn OC (May 26, 1934 – August 15, 2020) was a Canadian journalist, author, historian, and civil servant.
+Richard John Philip Jermy Gwyn OC (May 26, 1934 – August 15, 2020) was a British and Canadian journalist, author, historian, and civil servant.

 Early life

 Richard Gwyn was born on May 26, 1934, in Bury St. Edmunds, England.
-He was the second son to Brigadier Philip Eustace Congreve Jermy Gwyn, an Indian Army officer, and Elizabeth Edith Jermy Gwyn (née Tilley), eldest daughter of Sir John Anthony Cecil Tilley.
+He was the second son to Brigadier Philip Eustace Congreve Jermy Gwyn, an Indian Army officer, and Elizabeth Edith Jermy Gwyn (née Tilley), the eldest daughter of Sir John Anthony Cecil Tilley.
 His older brother died in infancy.

 At the age of 20, in 1954, he emigrated to Canada.

 Education

 Gwyn was educated at Stonyhurst College, a co-educational Jesuit-run Roman Catholic boarding school in Lancashire, England.
 He also attended the Royal Military Academy Sandhurst.

 Career

 Gwyn began his career as a radio reporter in Halifax, Nova Scotia.

 From 1957 to 1959, Gwyn was the parliamentary correspondent for United Press International, in Ottawa.
-Later in 1959 to 1960, he worked for Thomson Newspapers.
+Later from 1959 to 1960, he worked for Thomson Newspapers.
 From 1960 to 1962, he was the Ottawa editor for Maclean-Hunter Business Publications.
 From 1962 to 1968, he worked for Time Canada as a parliamentary correspondent and contributing editor.
 From 1968 to 1970, he was the executive assistant to the Minister of Communications, Eric Kierans.
-From 1970 to 1973, he was the director-general, socio-economic planning in the Department of Communications.
+From 1970 to 1973, he was the director-general, of socio-economic planning in the Department of Communications.

 In 1973, Gwyn joined The Toronto Star and worked as a national affairs columnist until 1985.
 He then became an international affairs columnist later that year until 1992.
 He continued to write columns on public affairs for the Star, on a freelance basis, until 2016.